Dev9078/Bulk_Image_Downloader/IMG Downloader 1.0/readme.md

+you need a *IMG link Fetcher.py* for that for faster work. if we want to fetch img sources list from any kind of website we needed to use IMG link fetching.

-1. you need to understand the code first to use later
+*you need to understand the code first to use later* *This instruction is for only 1.0 versions*

+Info About IMG Downloader 1.0:
+    it is a basic bulk image downloader based on python
-2. just run the ragalahari Image_Donwloader.py in needed folder
+1. just run the ragalahari Image_Donwloader.py in needed folder

-3. follow the steps to include specific gallery into your folder -> go to ragalahari.com or idlebrain.com
+2. follow the steps to include specific gallery into your folder -> go to ragalahari.com or idlebrain.com
     -> click on actor/actress gallery you want to download -> click on first image of perticular gallery